manideepbora/git-practice/README.md

 - git diff <CommitA> <CommitB>: difference between two commits
 - git diff <refa>  <refB> between like branch etc.
 - git merge : merge changes from different branches
+- git merge --abort : undo the merge operation, do it when you have a merge conflict
+- git merge --no-commit --no-ff new-branch :donot merge or ff

 merging means joing two branches
 - A fast-forward merge happens when the target branch was branched from the current one, and there are no changes to the current branch sicne then.